Can You Mix Creatine With Juice? (And, Is It More Effective)

 4. Higher Micronutrient Intake

-For example, orange juice and other citrus juices are naturally high in Vitamin C, which is great for boosting your immune system.
+For example, orange juice and other citrus juices are naturally high in Vitamin C, which boosts your immune system.

 5. Higher Satisfaction with Taste

-Mixing creatine with juice gives you the added benefit of the sweet taste of juice, and the flavor of whatever type of juice you are consuming.
+Mixing creatine with juice gives you the added benefit of the sweet taste of juice.

 Drawbacks of Mixing Creatine With Juice